Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 10

 The fun part!
-Assuming your [Python script](https://github.com/Snowflake-Labs/sfguide-snowpark-for-python-streamlit/blob/main/src/my_snowpark_streamlit_app.py)
-) is free of syntax and connection errors, you’re ready to run the application.
+Assuming your [application script](https://github.com/Snowflake-Labs/sfguide-snowpark-for-python-streamlit/blob/main/src/my_snowpark_streamlit_app.py) is free of syntax and connection errors, you’re ready to run the application.

-You can run the by executing `streamlit run my_snowpark_streamlit_app.py` at the command line.
+To run the application, execute `streamlit run my_snowpark_streamlit_app.py` at the command line.

 In the application: